-The SawStop[®] safety system does not interfere with your use of the table saw in any way.
-You can still make all the cuts that you can with ordinary saws including 0° to 45° bevels, non-through cuts, and dado cuts (with the optional dado brake cartridge-sold separately).
-Furthermore, no special blades or other accessories are required.
-Any standard 10 inch saw blade or 8 inch dado set is compatible with your SawStop[®] saw.
+The SawStop® safety system does not interfere with your use of the saw.
+You can still make all the cuts that you can with ordinary saws including 0° to 45° bevels, non-through cuts, and dado cuts (with the optional dado brake cartridge and the optional dado table insert).

-Although your SawStop[®] saw operates similar to ordinary table saws, there are a few important points to keep in mind as you use the saw.
+Your $SawStop^{\otimes}$ saw operates differently than ordinary table saws, and there are a few important points to keep in mind as you use the saw.